 29. American Gothic, Gordon Parks, 1942.

 Racial segregation in the 1940s and 1950s changed – arose the question of social and economic inequality based on racial affiliation.
 Being the first African-American LIFE reporter, he started to talk about racial discrimination.
 His photo homage to the famous Grant Wood drawing with the same name “American Gothic” depicts cleaner Ella Watson.
-Later he took more photos of her life, illustrating poverty and the daily struggle of black peoples’ experience of that time.
+Later he took more historical photos of her life, illustrating poverty and the daily struggle of black peoples’ experience of that time.
 Nobody cared about lynch mobs, the absence of civil rights of people of color.
 When talking about that period, Parker said once: “What the camera had to do was expose the evils of racism, by showing the people who suffered most under it.”

 30. Betty Grable, Frank Powolny, 1943.